 Registrations of Interest are open.

-We invite interested women to contact us regarding their interest for a group in late 2018 and/or early 2019.
+We invite interested women to contact us regarding their interest for groups in 2019.

 A small group of women meet over lunch for 6 weeks.

 There has been much research and public discussion about women either leaving or not progressing in the profession.
 With this in mind, Mary Scholtens QC, together with experienced coach and facilitator Ava Gibson, offer a confidential lunchtime discussion group over six weeks for a small number of women practitioners (maximum of 8).

 The purpose is to provide a supportive and wise environment to discuss professional issues, to draw on collective insight and experience of the group, and to learn new strategies to enhance your practice of the law.

 Groups for women 5 - 8 years PQE and for 'mid career women' have been successfully run.
 Enquiries for other groups are welcome.

 Mary will have a brief introductory telephone discussion with each registrant prior to the group's commencement.
 She will be interested in your circumstances, career plans and any particular issues or concerns you might like to cover.

 Discussion topics for each week will be identified based on the needs of the group.
 You can expect to participate in robust and open discussion of a wide range of topics, in a confidential, helpful and supportive environment.
 You will be provided with readings and activities to complete between sessions.
 Each week you will enjoy a delicious, healthy lunch.

 What makes successful women thrive